EBIO5460Spring2024/class-materials/12_1_reading.md

   * What is the general prediction goal of the model(s) in this paper?
   * Describe the response (predicted) variable
   * Describe the predictor variables and any feature engineering (e.g. transformations, augmentation)
   * What are the training and test data?
+Are they sufficiently independent?
   * Describe the model algorithm used (e.g. architecture of NN)
   * How did they train, tune, and evaluate the model? (incl. what hyperparameters were tuned)
   * Is this an approach that wouldn't be possible without machine learning and how was it advantageous to use this specific machine learning method?